INPVLSA/probefish/README.md

 - Node.js 18+
 - MongoDB instance
-- API keys for LLM providers (OpenAI/Anthropic)
+- API keys for LLM providers (OpenAI, Anthropic, and/or Gemini)

 ### Installation